 |Storage Temperature:|| Short term stability: 2-8oC, |

 |Linear Range:||10 to 100 μg of D-glucose per assay|

 |Application examples:||Beer, fruit juices, soft drinks, coffee, milk, jam, honey, dietetic foods, bread, bakery products, candies, chocolate, desserts, confectionery, ice-cream, fruit and vegetables, condiments, tobacco, cosmetics, pharmaceuticals, paper and other materials (e.g. biological cultures, samples, etc.).|

 |Method recognition:||Used and accepted in food analysis|

-The Sucrose/D-Glucose test kit is suitable for the measurement and analysis of sucrose and D-glucose in fruit juice, beverages, honey and food products.
+The Sucrose/D-Glucose assay kit is suitable for the measurement of sucrose and D-glucose in fruit juice, beverages, honey and food products.

 - Very competitive price (cost per test)

 - All reagents stable for > 12 months after preparation